 9. Chateau d’If:

 Chateau d’If is one of Marseille’s most popular tourist attractions.
-The Château d’If is a fabulous fortress (turned-prison) located on the tiny small and rocky island of If, in the harbour of Marseille.
+The Château d’If is a fabulous fortress (turned-prison) located on the tiny small and rocky island of If, in the harbor of Marseille.

 The fortress was built in 16th century by King François I as a defensive construction, then it was transformed In a very short time to a prison and,

-Today, the château is still in operation it stands majestically over the blue horizon of the harbour as a reminded of these periods.
-People from all over the world visit to enjoy the fantastic views of the smallest island of the Frioul Archipelago,and explore the famous prison.
+Today, the château is still in operation it stands majestically over the blue horizon of the harbor as a reminded of these periods.
+People from all over the world visit to enjoy the fantastic views of the smallest island of the Frioul Archipelago,and explore the famous prison

 10. Le Panier: